 To bridge such gaps, we make \textbf{two primary contributions}. \textbf{First}, we introduce Grounded-Rationale-IQA (GR-IQA), a fine-grained dataset curated to facilitate the development of interleaved text-image Chain-of-Thought (CoT) reasoning.
 Directly harnessing advanced VLMs such as Gemini~\cite{comanici2025gemini} to label IQA data with reasoning and scores can suffer from misalignment between visual inputs and reasoning outputs due to hallucination~\cite{leng2024mitigating,liu2024paying}.
 Our GR-IQA is designed to avoid such hallucination by providing rationales that are verifiably grounded in visual regions.
-Specifically, our curation pipeline introduces two key modules: (1) \textit{Visual Reliance Filtering (VRF)}, which enforces grounding by measuring the generative output shift (with vs. without the image); and (2) \textit{Hint-Augmented Consistency Filtering (HACF)}, which filters hallucination-like descriptions at the sentence level to maintain fluency. \textbf{Second}, we propose Zoom-IQA (Zoomable Region Reasoning for Reliable Image Quality Assessment), a novel framework designed to enhance the reasoning reliability of IQA with region awareness.
-Zoom-IQA is trained in two stages: it first learns formatted grounding (how to ``zoom") via supervised fine-tuning (SFT) on our GR-IQA dataset, and then learns a dynamic policy (when to ``zoom") via reinforcement learning (RL).
-Such learned policy allows Zoom-IQA to operate iteratively, moving beyond ``single-pass" methods to identify uncertainty and refine its assessment, achieving truly interactive visual reasoning.
-To stabilize the training process, we further propose the KL-Coverage regularizer, designed to prevent a collapse in reasoning path diversity, which often leads to a severe ``mode collapse" in predicted scores.
+Specifically, our curation pipeline introduces two key modules: (1) \textit{Visual Reliance Filtering (VRF)}, which enforces grounding by measuring the generative output shift (with vs. without the image); and (2) \textit{Hint-Augmented Consistency Filtering (HACF)}, which performs sample-level checks to filter hallucination-like descriptions. \textbf{Second}, we propose Zoom-IQA (Zoomable Region Reasoning for Reliable Image Quality Assessment), a novel framework designed to enhance the reasoning reliability of IQA with region awareness.
+Zoom-IQA is trained in two stages: it first learns formatted grounding (how to ``zoom'') via supervised fine-tuning (SFT) on our GR-IQA dataset, and then learns a dynamic policy (when to ``zoom'') via reinforcement learning (RL).
+Such a learned policy allows Zoom-IQA to operate iteratively, moving beyond ``single-pass'' methods to identify uncertainty and refine its assessment, achieving truly interactive visual reasoning.
+To stabilize the training process, we further propose the KL-Coverage regularizer, designed to prevent a collapse in reasoning path diversity, which often leads to a severe ``mode collapse''.
 A Progressive Re-sampling Strategy is also developed to mitigate bias from imbalanced annotations.

 Our Zoom-IQA is evaluated across diverse datasets and IQA tasks, demonstrating superior performance over both conventional IQA metrics and recent SFT-driven large language models.
 Moreover, Zoom-IQA exhibits impressive zero-shot generalization, such as effectively guiding image restoration models at test time, which highlights the robustness and real-world applicability of its region reasoning.